zopefoundation/fanstatic/doc/configuration.rst

 those resources are retrieved in a single request.
 This way a whole collection of resources can be served in one go.

-You can create special :py:class:`ResourceInclusion` instances that declare they supersede a collection of other resources.
+You can create special :py:class:`Resource` instances that declare they supersede a collection of other resources.
 If ``rollup`` is enabled, Fanstatic will serve a combined resource if it finds out that all individual resources that it supersedes are needed.
 If you also declare that a resource is an ``eager_superseder``, the rolled up resource will actually always be served, even if only some of the superseded resources are needed.